UDOOboard/X86-Docs/docs/08_Arduino_101_(Intel_Curie)/02_Getting_Started_with_Arduino_101.md

 #### Upload Procedure

 Some `Linux` distributions need to be configured to to gain upload permissions.
 Inside the Arduino 101 core you can find a script to allow the user to use the serial device.
-Using the latest Arduino 101 core package v2.0.2 run the script with this command:
+Using the latest Arduino 101 core package v2.0.2 run the script with this commands:

+    chmod +x ~/.arduino15/packages/Intel/hardware/arc32/2.0.2/scripts/create_dfu_udev_rule
-    sudo ~/.arduino15/packages/Intel/tools/arduino101load/1.6.4+1.18/scripts/create_dfu_udev_
+    sudo ~/.arduino15/packages/Intel/hardware/arc32/2.0.2/scripts/create_dfu_udev_rule

 ## USB Devices